arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTRETURNCODES

-@RESTRETURNCODE{201}
+@RESTRETURNCODE{200}
-Returned if the user can be added by the server
+Returned if the access permissions were changed successfully.

 @RESTRETURNCODE{400}
 If the JSON representation is malformed or mandatory data is missing